 Additionally, under certain conditions, all students are entitled to “support for completing your studies” even after they have reached the maximum period of support, provided they have been admitted to the final exam(s) (however, only as a loan).
 This may also help to successfully complete your studies.

 A disability can be a reason for financial support being granted even if the normal age limit of 30 years when beginning your studies has been exceeded (§ 10 (3) s.
 2 no. 3 BAföG).
 The disability, however, must be the main cause for starting your studies only at this stage.

-A disability incurred during your time at university, e.g. as a result of an accident, can in some cases be an 'irrefutable reason' in accordance to § 7 (3) s.
+A disability incurred during your time at university, e.g. as a result of an accident, can in some cases be an 'irrefutable reason' in accordance with § 7 (3) s.
 1 no. 2 BAföG) to change your subject area.
 In contrast to an 'important reason', an 'irrefutable reason' can be declared in any semester.
 Support for the new subject area is continued in the form of 50% grant and 50% loan (in the case of an 'important reason', the “lost” semesters are supported only by loans).